 Employees may not disclose or use confidential information acquired in the course of official duties to further the individual's personal economic interests.
 Employees may not disclose confidential or personally identifying information to the public.
-The management of personal identifying information is described in FRWMB Resolution #5.
+The management of personal identifying information is described in Board Resolution #frwmb5 (2024).